-TEAS study manual and practice test is available for purchase from our college bookstore, or through ATI online at www.atitesting.com.
+TEAS study manual and practice test is available for purchase from our college bookstore, or through ATI online at www.atitesting.com

-1. When am I eligible to take the TEAS at Forsyth Tech and how do I schedule it?
+1) How do I schedule to take the TEAS at Forsyth Tech?

+Click here to schedule your test:

+TEAS Appointment Link

-You will schedule the TEAS by working with Debra Pitt to schedule either an in-person test on campus OR a remote access test.
-Click here to schedule your test: Link to Schedule TEAS Once you are scheduled for the test - you would go to the Cashier's Window (2nd floor of the Allman Center) and pay the test fee prior to testing.
+Once you are scheduled for the test - you would go to the Cashier's Window (2nd floor of the Allman Center) and pay the test fee prior to testing.
 On your test day, you must show the receipt of your TEAS payment along with a photo ID (driver's license or student ID).

-2. How and when do I find my score?
+2) How and when do I find my score?